robstoll/atrium/README.md

 The error message shows also another nice feature of Atrium.
 It provides builders to create more sophisticated assertions.
-Using `contains("treboR", "llotS")` is actually a shortcut for calling an sophisticated assertion builder for `CharSequence`.
+Using `contains("treboR", "llotS")` is actually a shortcut for calling a sophisticated assertion builder for `CharSequence`.
 In this example it calls `contains.atLeast(1).values("treboR", "llotS")` which is reflected in the output.
 Have a look at the [KDoc of the CharSequence contains Builders](https://robstoll.github.io/atrium/latest#/doc/ch.tutteli.atrium.api.cc.de_-c-h.assertions.charsequence.contains.builders/index.html) to see more options.